IamLunchbox/powerdns-cli/README.md

 Building a simple cli for a large set of options of an api is no easy task.
 Therefore, I had to go for compromises to keep `powerdns-cli` clutter-free.

-But you should possibly want to now about these behaviours:
+But you should possibly want to know about these caveats:
 1. It is not possible to simply create a record with several entries.
 Instead, you have to use `extend-record` several times.
-2. If you want to remove a single entry from a multi-entry record, just use `delete-record`.
+2. If you want to remove a single entry from a multi-entry record, use `delete-record`.
 The other records are kept.
 3. If you want to get rid of all the records all at once, you may pass `--all/-a` to `delete-record`.
 4. There are no guardrails for removing records from a zone, only for removing a zone altogether.
 5. By default, each record is enabled.
 You can disable a record, but enabling it requires re-adding it.
 6. Disabled records don't appear in BIND-exports (hidden by PowerDNS).
 7. The default TTL is set to 3600.
-You can (currently) not change the ttl, you must recreate the record.
+You can (currently) not change the TTL after you set it in a rrset, you must recreate the record.

 ## Version Support
-All the PowerDNS authoritative nameserver versions, which receive patches / security updates, receive integration tests.
+All the PowerDNS authoritative nameserver versions, which receive patches / security updates, are covered by integration tests.
 You can check if your version gets updates [here](https://doc.powerdns.com/authoritative/appendices/EOL.html).
-And you can check [here]() which versions are actually tested.
+And you can check [here](https://github.com/IamLunchbox/powerdns-cli/blob/main/.github/workflows/integration.yml) which versions are actually tested.

-If the PowerDNS-Team does not apply releases and changes to their publicly released docker images (see [here](https://hub.docker.com/r/powerdns/)), they won't be covered by the integration tests, though.
+If the PowerDNS-Team does not apply releases and changes to their publicly released docker images (see [here](https://hub.docker.com/r/powerdns/)), they won't be covered by the integration tests.

 ## Todos
-The following things are on my roadmap:
+The following things are on my roadmap before a beta release:
-1. Finish planned features and their integration tests
+1. Finish feature implementations and their integration tests
+2. Rewrite the action keywords to simplify interaction (as in docker run, docker exec...)
-2. Allow updating TTLs
+3. Allow updating TTLs
-3. Version tests in tox
+4. Version tests in tox

+After the beta is done, i plan to port the code to implement it in ansible.
-4. PowerDNS ansible module which has similar features to this one
+1. PowerDNS ansible module which has similar features to this one
-5. unit-tests - possibly in conjunction with 4
+2. unit-tests - possibly in conjunction with 4

 Implemented features are:
 - Everything around zone manipulation (creating zones, records and so forth)
 - Exporting and searching current zone configuration
 - Accessing server configuration and statistics
 - Managing TSIG-Keys
+- Zonemetadata

 ## API-Spec coverage